Documentation Home

 Had the CREATE USER statement contained no BY clause to specify the betsy_ldap LDAP distinguished name, authentication attempts would use the user name provided by the client (in this case, betsy).
 In the absence of an LDAP entry for betsy, authentication would fail.

-To configure a MySQL account for SASL LDAP authentication, the CREATE USER statement specifies the authentication_ldap_sasl plugin, and optionally names the LDAP user distinguished name (DN):
+To set up a MySQL account for SALS LDAP authentication, use a CREATE USER statement to specify the authentication_ldap_sasl plugin, optionally including the LDAP user distinguished name (DN), as shown here:

 CREATE USER user